 A child of back-to-the-land hippies, I grew up in Idaho and Washington State.
 I went to University of Washington in Seattle where I majored in Biology and English.
-I’ve had many odd jobs including: assassin bug handler, book editor, media projectionist, hamster oocyte collector, and most recently, free-lance journalist.
+I’ve had many odd jobs including: assassin bug handler, book editor, media projectionist, hamster oocyte collector, free-lance journalist, and most recently, University professor at the University of San Francisco, where I teach classes about urban farming and writing.

 I studied under Michael Pollan at Berkeley’s Graduate School of Journalism for two years.
 These days I mostly write books.
 I’m the author of the national best selling memoir, Farm City: the Education of an Urban Farmer (Penguin)–a book about my adventures in urban farming in Oakland, CA. I co-authored The Essential Urban Farmer with Willow Rosenthal.
 Most recently, a family memoir, Gone Feral, was published in 2014.

 My urban farm, Ghosttown Farm, currently hosts bees, chickens, and 36 fruit trees.